General Dynamics F-111 Aardvark: F-111E

 A simplified, interim variant ordered after the F-111D was delayed, the F-111E used the Triple Plow II intakes, but retained the F-111A's TF30-P-3 engines and Mark I avionics.
 The weapon stores management system was improved and other small changes made.
 Crandall described the F-111E as "all analog, just like the A model, but It worked".

-The E-model was first ordered in 1968 and delivered from 1969–71.
-It achieved initial operational capability in 1969.
-The variant's first flight occurred on 20 August 1969.
-94 F-111Es were built.
+The F-111E was first ordered in 1968.
+Its first flight occurred on 20 August 1969 and achieved initial operational capability late that year.
+94 F-111Es were delivered between 1969 and 1971.
 Many F-111Es were assigned to the 20th TFW at Upper Heyford, UK until 1991.
-The avionics were upgraded on some E-models as part of an Avionics Modernization Program.
-The variant served in 1990-91 during the Gulf War.
-Some F-111Es received improved TF30-P-109 engines in the early 1990s.
-All F-111Es were retired to AMARC by 1995.
+It saw action during the Gulf War.
+Some F-111Es received an Avionics Modernization Program and improved TF30-P-109 engines in the early 1990s.
+All were retired to AMARC by 1995.

 F-111F

-Crandall described the F-111F as "the Cadillac of the F-111 force".
-It was the final variant produced for Tactical Air Command, with a modern, but less expensive, Mark IIB avionics system.
-The USAF approved development of the variant in 1969.
-It also included the more powerful TF30-P-100 engine and strengthened wing carry-through box.
-106 were produced between 1970 and 1976.
+The F-111F was the final variant produced for Tactical Air Command, with a modern, but less expensive, Mark IIB avionics system, more powerful TF30-P-100 engine, and strengthened wing carry-through box.
+Crandall described it as "the Cadillac of the F-111 force".
+The USAF approved its development in 1969.
+106 F-111Fs were produced between 1970 and 1976.

+The F-111F could reach Mach 1.2 at sea level on full afterburner.
+It had the Triple Plow II intakes along with the substantially more powerful TF30-P-100 turbofan with 25,100 lbf (112 kN) afterburning thrust, 35% more thrust than the F-111A and E. An adjustable engine nozzle was added to decrease drag.
+The P-100 engine greatly improved performance.
+The engines were upgraded to the TF30-P-109 version between 1985 and 1986.

-The F-111F's Mark IIB avionics suite used a simplified version of the FB-111A's radar, the AN/APQ-144, lacking some of the strategic bomber's operating modes but adding a new 2.5 mi (4.0 km) display ring.
-Although it was tested with digital moving-target indicator (MTI) capacity, it was not used in production sets.
+The F-111F's Mark IIB avionics suite used a simplified version of the FB-111A's AN/APQ-144 radar, which lacked some operating modes but added a new 2.5 mi (4.0 km) display ring.
+Although tested with digital moving-target indicator (MTI) capacity, it was not used in production sets.
 The Mark IIB avionics combined some Mark II components with FB-111A components, such as the AN/APQ-146 terrain-following radar.
 The F-111E's weapon management system was also included.

-The F-model could reach Mach 1.2 at sea level on full afterburner.
-It used the Triple Plow II intakes, along with the substantially more powerful TF30-P-100 turbofan with 25,100 lbf (112 kN) afterburning thrust, 35% more thrust than the F-111A and E. An adjustable engine nozzle was added to decrease drag.
-The P-100 engine greatly improved the F-111F's performance.
-The engines were upgraded to the TF30-P-109 version, later in the 1985–86 timeframe.

-In the early 1980s, the F-111F began to be equipped with the AVQ-26 Pave Tack forward looking infrared (FLIR) and laser designator system, which provided for the delivery of precision laser-guided munitions and was mounted in the internal weapons bay.
+In the early 1980s, the F-111F began to be equipped with the AVQ-26 Pave Tack forward looking infrared (FLIR) and laser designator system, which enabled the use of precision laser-guided munitions and was mounted in the internal weapons bay.
 The Pacer Strike avionics update program replaced analog equipment with new digital equipment and multi-function displays.
 The last USAF F-111s were withdrawn from service in 1996, replaced by the McDonnell Douglas F-15E Strike Eagle.